-Eating a good cut of beef in one of the city’s many, many, many parillas (the local name for the best steakhouses in Buenos Aires) is a quintessential Argentine experience.
+Eating a good cut of beef in one of the city’s many, many, many parrillas (the local name for the best steakhouses in Buenos Aires) is a quintessential Argentine experience.

-But if you’re a Buenos Aires steak novice, it can be pretty overwhelming.
+But if you’re a Buenos Aires steak novice, it can be a bit overwhelming.

-What cut of meat to order, how to order it, and where to eat it.
+What cut of meat should you order, how do you order it, and where should you go?

 QUICK NOTE: This post contains affiliate links and Sol Salute may receive a commission for purchases made through these links, at no extra cost to you.